 Sober.Buzz Goes Global, Launches 'Spreading The Good BUZZ' Podcast July 7

-The Podcast Sober's Online Store that includes the Exclusive Inspirational Collection by Heidi Case and the much-anticipated Public Sale of the $BUZZ Token

-AUSTIN, TX, UNITED STATES, June 20, 2025 /EINPresswire / -- Sober is a growing global community founded by entrepreneur, investor and recovery advocate Josh Case.
+AUSTIN, Texas – June 20, 2025 – Sober is a growing global community founded by entrepreneur, investor and recovery advocate Josh Case .
 Inspired by his own struggle with alcoholism and addiction, Josh has created a community in which addicts support each other in their recovery journeys.
 Sober is for those in all stages of recovery and for those that love and support them in their recovery journey.
 This mission has come to life on Sober's most followed social media @SoberBuzzToken on Instagram where the global community is rapidly growing.
 A significant number of followers and viewers are in the Middle East with Jordan, Lebanon with Turkey making up 35.1%, Jordan 6% and Lebanon 1.8% of the Sober global audience on Instagram.

 Josh talking about his addiction.